-Lowe Graham Jones attorneys David Lowe, Larry Graham, Mark Lorbiecki, and Mark Walters have again been included in the Washington Super Lawyers list.
+Lowe Graham Jones attorneys David Lowe, Larry Graham, Mark Lorbiecki, and Mark Walters have again been included in the Washington Super Lawyers list, while attorney Ben Dugan is listed among the Rising Stars list.
 Larry Graham and Mark Walters have been included in the listing every year since 2006, while David has been listed each year since 2007.
 LGJ is pleased to have its attorneys recognized by this important publication which carefully evaluates each candidate for listing and is limited to no more than five percent of the lawyers in the state.

 LGJ attorney Larry Graham has been honored as the attorney profiled this month in the King County Bar Association's monthly periodical, the Bar Bulletin.